Harry John Lawson

 Henry John Lawson, also known as Harry Lawson, (23 February 1852–12 July 1925) was a British bicycle designer, racing cyclist, motor industry pioneer, and fraudster.
-As part of his attempt to create and control a British motor industry Lawson formed and co floated The Daimler Motor Company Limited in London in 1896.
-It later began manufacture in Coventry.
-Lawson organised the 1896 Emancipation Day drive now commemorated annually by the London to Brighton Veteran Car Run on the same course.
+As part of his attempt to create and control a British motor industry, Lawson formed and co-floated The Daimler Motor Company Limited in London in 1896.
+It later began to manufacture in Coventry.
+Lawson organised the 1896 Emancipation Day drive, now commemorated annually by the London to Brighton Veteran Car Run, running over the same course.

 Early years

-Lawson was born on February 23, 1852, in the City of London the son of Thomas Lawson, a Calvinistic Methodist minister and brass turner and his wife Anne Lucy Kent.
+Lawson was born on 23 February 1852, in the City of London, the son of Thomas Lawson, a Calvinistic Methodist minister and brass turner, and his wife Anne Lucy Kent.

-In 1873 the family moved to Brighton and Lawson designed several types of bicycle.
-His efforts were described as the "first authentic design of safety bicycle employing chain-drive to the rear wheel which was actually made", and has been ranked alongside John Kemp Starley as an inventor of the modern bicycle.
+In 1873, the family moved to Brighton and Lawson designed several types of bicycle.
+His efforts were described as the "first authentic design of safety bicycle employing chain-drive to the rear wheel which was actually made" and he has been ranked alongside John Kemp Starley as an inventor of the modern bicycle.

-In 1879 he married Elizabeth Olliver (b.1850) in Brighton.
-They went on to have four children, two sons and two daughters.
+In 1879, he married Elizabeth Olliver (b.1850) in Brighton.
+They had four children, two sons and two daughters.

 In the early 1880s he moved to Coventry.

 Motor promoter

-Lawson saw great opportunities in the creation of a motor car industry in Britain, and sought to enrich himself by garnering important patents and shell companies.
+Lawson saw great opportunities in the creation of a motor car industry in Britain and sought to enrich himself by garnering important patents and shell companies.
 In 1895, as one of many attempts to promote his schemes and lobby Parliament for the elimination of the Red Flag Act, Lawson and Frederick Simms founded the Motor Car Club of Britain.

 Lawson and the Motor Car Club organised the first London to Brighton car run, the "Emancipation Run", which was held on 14 November 1896 to celebrate the relaxation of the Locomotives Act 1865 (the Red Flag Act), which eased the way for the start of the development of the British motor industry.

 Lawson attempted to monopolise the British automobile industry through the acquisition of foreign patents.
 He acquired exclusive British rights to manufacture De Dion-Bouton and Bollée vehicles.
-He founded a succession of promotional companies including: The British Motor Syndicate — not to be confused with British Automobile Commercial Syndicate Limited.
-BMS was the first of many of Lawson's schemes to collapse in 1897.
-Lawson also founded British Motor Company, British Motor Traction Company, The Great Horseless Carriage Company, Motor Manufacturing Company, and with E. J. Pennington forming Anglo-American Rapid Vehicle Company.
-With his one great success, The Daimler Motor Company Limited, he bought in the rights of Gottlieb Daimler though this company too was to be reorganised in 1904.
-After a succession of business failures, British Motor Syndicate was reorganised and renamed British Motor Traction Company in 1901, led by Selwyn F. Edge.
+He founded a succession of promotional companies including: The British Motor Syndicate (BMS) — not to be confused with British Automobile Commercial Syndicate Limited.
+In 1897, BMS was the first of many of Lawson's schemes to collapse.
+Lawson also founded British Motor Company, British Motor Traction Company, The Great Horseless Carriage Company, Motor Manufacturing Company, and, with E. J. Pennington, formed the Anglo-American Rapid Vehicle Company.

+With his one great success, The Daimler Motor Company Limited, he bought in the rights of Gottlieb Daimler, though that company too was reorganised in 1904.
+After a succession of business failures, the British Motor Syndicate was reorganised and renamed British Motor Traction Company in 1901, led by Selwyn F. Edge.